Mets hit 3 HRs, end makeshift Marlins’ 6-game win streak 8-4

 Davis singled with two outs in the third, extending his career-best hitting streak to 12 games, before Alonso sent a screaming line drive just over the orange line atop left-field fence for his second home run of the season.
 The ball left his bat at 117 mph.

+“We just try to stay away from that sense of urgency.
+I think it does more damage than good,” Davis said.

+Mets reliever Robert Gsellman looked sharp in a scoreless seventh, striking out two.
+It was his first appearance this season after being sidelined by triceps tendinitis.

-Davis broke open a 5-4 game in the seventh when he launched an opposite-field drive to right-center on the first pitch from reliever Josh A. Smith.
+Davis, who also made a couple of nice plays at third base, broke open a 5-4 game in the bottom of the seventh when he launched an opposite-field drive to right on the first pitch from reliever Josh A. Smith.

 TRAINER’S ROOM